 Something special happens to Yellowstone in the winter.
-The snowy forests take on a mystical silence, clouds of steam billow up gently around deserted hot springs, and an air of solitude permeates the pristine, snow-covered wonderland.
-Yellowstone, with its hydrothermal features, lakes, waterfalls and wildlife, is stunningly beautiful and peaceful when blanketed with crisp, white snow.
-To truly experience the serenity of the season, spend some time exploring Yellowstone’s magnificent backcountry.
+The snowy forests take on a mystical silence, clouds of steam billow up gently around deserted hot springs and an air of solitude permeates the pristine, snow-covered wonderland.
+Experience the serenity of the season by exploring Yellowstone National Park this winter.
+Here’s what to keep in mind.

 Is Yellowstone Open in the Winter?